rt-2602/webapps/makeup-app-using-hibernate/ReadMe.txt

 To run this application
   - Deploy this web application on any application server.

-  - Create the database and tabels in mysql, using the queries in the text file "Queries and steps to create schema(database) and tables in mysql workbench.txt".
+  - Create the database and tabels in mysql, using the queries in the text file "Database queries.txt".

   - Access this application using url: http://localhost:8080/login